ancient insights, modern clarity, lasting change

 About Ayurveda

-Kichari - a one pot staple dish in Ayurveda of split lentils or split mung beans cooked with basmati rice.
-Both nourishing and gentle on digestion.
+Kichari is a one- pot staple dish in Ayurveda of split lentils or split mung beans cooked with basmati rice and ghee.
+Kichari is both nourishing and cleansing while providing a complete meal containing protein, carbohydrates and fat.

 Frequently Asked Questions